-It is an option but be careful because it may create additional hardship for you and your family and increase the total debts you have.
-The creditor will probably also want you to pay their legal costs.
+Payment in full is an option but remember that the creditor will probably also want you to pay their legal costs.
 The court process stops if you pay in full.

 You can still negotiate with the creditor about making payments

-You can still make payments or continue to negotiate directly with the creditor even after you receive the Claim (Form 1) from the court.
+You can still make payments or continue to negotiate directly with the creditor even after you receive the Claim (Form 1 or Form 1S) from the court.
 If you wish to dispute the debt, get some legal advice.
-Depending on the nature of the debt, you may be able use an external dispute resolution scheme (see 'Disputing a debt' and 'External dispute resolution').
+Depending on the nature of the debt, you may be able use an external dispute resolution scheme (see 'Disputing a debt' and 'External dispute resolution')

-What if I ignore the Claim (Form 3) and do nothing?
+What if I ignore the Claim (Form 1 or Form 1S) and do nothing?

 Will I go to gaol?

 You cannot be gaoled for failing to pay your debts.
 However, the court can imprison you for up to 40 days for disobeying its orders, such as refusing to attend court or refusing to pay if you have the money.
 Imprisonment for breaching a court order is a penalty for showing contempt to the court and is not an alternative to payment of a debt.
-However, being imprisoned is rare and you will be given plenty of chances to rectify the problem, and you will not be imprisoned if the reason for not being able to pay is that you cannot afford to.
+However, being imprisoned is rare and you will be given plenty of chances to rectify the problem.
+You will not be imprisoned if the reason for not being able to pay is financial hardship.